SegiH/WatchList/INSTALL.md

 ## Set up WatchList Backend for Docker (Optional: Skip this step if you are not using Docker).
 1. Go to the API directory
 1. Edit config\default.json and fill in the following values:
-   a.
-If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
+   - If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
-   b.
-CORS: **THIS IS VERY IMPORTANT.
+   - CORS: **THIS IS VERY IMPORTANT.
 YOU WILL NOT BE ABLE TO LOG IN IF THIS IS NOT SET CORRECTLY** Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
-   c.
-Port: If you want to run the backend on a different port, change the default port here.
+   - Port: If you want to run the backend on a different port, change the default port here.
-   d.
-Secret: Enter a random string of letters and numbers.
+   - Secret: Enter a random string of letters and numbers.
 This can be any random string.
-   e.
-RapidAPIKey: Your RapidAPIKey if you have one.
+   - RapidAPIKey: Your RapidAPIKey if you have one.
 Leave blank otherwise
 1. Copy `watchlistbackend.js` to `docker files\docker`
 1. Copy `config` folder to `docker file\docker`
 1. Build the backend image: `docker build docker/ -t watchlistbackend:latest`
 1. Edit `watchlistbackend-compose.yml`
-   - Replace NETWORKNAME with your own Docker network name ~~1.
-If you use a reverse proxy:
+   - Replace NETWORKNAME with your own Docker network name
+   - If you use a reverse proxy:
    - Make sure to allow GET, OPTIONS and PUT
    - Allow CORS header for the following URLS: http://localhost, http://localhost:8080 and the public URL that this WatchList backend service will be accessible at.
 1. Build the backend container `docker-compose -f watchlistbackend-compose.yml up -d`